osposweb/osposweb.github.io/Localisation-support.md

 # Localisation Configuration

-Localisation was added in 3.0 and will require the `php5-intl` extension.
+Localisation was added in [issue 458](https://github.com/jekkos/opensourcepos/issues/458) and will require the `php5-intl` extension.
 To make everything work correctly make sure that this is installed first.

 ## php5-intl extension installation
 `php5-intl` can be installed as follows